Pumpkin Twenty Three: Pittenweem East Shore

 Pumpkin Twenty Six: Pittenweem Pier

 This was a simple and fun carve, although the pumpkin was far past its best.
 The seagulls were created by slicing into the flesh and inserting slithers shaved from the top of the skin.
-I think this one looked much better in the flesh, as the 3D roundel tower doesn't quite work at this angle
+I think this one looked much better IRL, as the 3D roundel tower doesn't quite work at this angle

 Pumpkin Twenty Seven: Jellylorum the Tabby Cat

 The pumpkins were getting very hard to work with now.
 The insides were very stringy, so it was very easy to knock off a big chunk when working on small detail.
-I wasn't so keen on this image, but have since been asked to put it on redbubble, as someone wanted it as a cushion cover.
-Whilst I was at it, I also put up a blue version, as I have just learned how to use the photoshop gradient to alter the hue of images.
+I wasn't so keen on this final image, but have since been asked to put it on redbubble, as someone wanted it as a cushion cover.

 Pumpkin Twenty Eight: Skull Two